 Fetal death and early delivery are classified as follows:

-Abortion: Death of the fetus or passage of products of conception (fetus and placenta) before 20 wk gestation
+Spontaneous abortion: Death of the fetus, sometimes with passage of products of conception (fetus and placenta), before 20 weeks gestation

 Subclinical thyroid disorders, a retroverted uterus, and minor trauma have not been shown to cause spontaneous abortions.

-Symptoms include crampy pelvic pain, bleeding, and eventually expulsion of tissue.
+Symptoms of spontaneous abortion include crampy pelvic pain, uterine bleeding, and eventually expulsion of tissue.
 Late spontaneous abortion may begin with a gush of fluid when the membranes rupture.
 Hemorrhage is rarely massive.
 A dilated cervix indicates that abortion is inevitable.

-If products of conception remain in the uterus after spontaneous abortion, vaginal bleeding may occur, sometimes after a delay of hours to days.
+If products of conception remain in the uterus after spontaneous abortion, uterine bleeding may occur, sometimes after a delay of hours to days.
 Infection may also develop, causing fever, pain, and sometimes sepsis (called septic abortion Septic Abortion Septic abortion is serious uterine infection during or shortly before or after a spontaneous or an induced abortion.
 Septic abortions usually result from use of nonsterile techniques for uterine... read more ).